 1. Dermatology & Aesthetics

-- Facial PRP (“Vampire Facial”): Improves skin elasticity, texture, and glow.
+- Facial PRP (“Vampire Facial”): restores glow, elasticity, and firmness

-- Scar Treatment: Supports healing of acne scars and post-surgical marks.
+- Scar Treatment: improves acne scars and surgical marks

-➡️ PRP Tube with HA – designed for combined skin rejuvenation treatments.
+➡️ Recommended Tube: PRP Tube with HA – ideal for facial PRP and skin hydration.

 2. Hair Restoration